n1ght-w0lf/Uchihash/README.md

 # Example

-Let's take an examples with a real malware family, in this case we have **`"BuerLoader"`** which is using hash values to dynamically import APIs and it's using a custom hashing algorithm.
+Let's take an examples with a real malware family, in this case we have **`BuerLoader`** which is using hash values to dynamically import APIs and it's using a custom hashing algorithm.

 First we need to implement the hashing algorithm in python: